iamdempa/challenge/README.md

 # TLDR;

-You can siimply deploy the application on `Kubernetes`
+You can simply deploy the application on `Kubernetes`

 ```
 make deploy